 Coconut milk was found to be beneficial for all types of cholesterol in those with normal baseline cholesterol levels.

-Here is the trick: those who had elevated LDL cholesterol did not gain benefit from coconut, and had an increase in LDL numbers.
+Here is the trick: those who had elevated LDL cholesterol did not gain benefit from coconut and had an increase in LDL numbers.
 If the researchers had measured genetic susceptibility to LDL and cardiovascular risk here, we would probably know more.

 But what are we really trying to achieve as people living on the earth for such a short time in the big picture?
 Is it LDL perfection?
 Or is it healthspan or quality of life?

-These are the important questions that science is currently lacking, and the health-governing bodies so flippantly disengages from.
+These are the important questions that science is currently lacking, and the health-governing bodies so flippantly disengage from.
 Feeling healthy and functional, I believe, is a much more important indicator of wellness, as it measures the vitality of the human condition over a number like LDL cholesterol.